-Where possible the doctors prefer to see patients by appointment.
-Appointments can be made at reception, by telephone or online.
+Where possible the doctors prefer to speak to patients by appointment.
+Appointments can be made by telephone or online.
 We allow 10 minutes per booked consultation.
 If you require a longer consultation please contact reception.

 The apppointment time you are given (or select if you are booking online) is approximate only.
-Due to the varied nature of consultations at these appointments, or in the event of the doctor being called out in an emergency, they are liable to change.
+Due to the varied nature of consultations at these appointments, or in the event of the doctor being called out in an emergency, they are liable to change without notice.

 In the event of a significant delay we will try to contact you and give you an updated time.
 Please make sure that we have your latest contact information, including your mobile phone number.

 Book Online for the on the day urgent surgeries

 To make an online booking for the early morning surgery you need to be registered to use the online services offered through Patient Access.

 Telephone appointments are available with the doctor or practice nurse at Brenchley on Monday.
 Book at reception.

 Weekend and Bank Holiday appointments are also available at Hub clinics - please ask at Reception for details and to book.